Class maps for visualizing classification results: Discriminant analysis

-When we assume that all $\bSigma_g$ are equal we only need a single covariance estimate.
-We can for instance compute $\bhSigma$ from the pooled data $\btx_i := \bx_i - \bhmu_{g(i)}$ for $i = 1,\ldots,n$ where $g(i)$ is the label of object $i$.
-We then set all $\bhSigma_g := \bhSigma$ and apply the same rule \eqref{eq:QDA}.
-This is called Linear Discriminant Analysis (LDA) because when comparing \eqref{eq:QDA} for different $g$ the quadratic terms cancel, leaving a linear criterion.
+The Quadratic Discriminant Analysis (QDA) model allows the $\bSigma_g$ to be different.
+On the other hand, the Linear Discriminant Analysis (LDA) model assumes that all $\bSigma_g$ are equal, so one needs a single covariance estimate.
+We can for instance compute $\bhSigma$ from the pooled data $\btx_i := \bx_i - \bhmu_{g_i}$ for $i = 1,\ldots,n$ where $g_i$ is the given label of object $i$.
+We then set all $\bhSigma_g := \bhSigma$ in~\eqref{eq:gaussian}.